benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 In simple words, determining the type of a variable or expression or object etc at compile-time by compiler is known as “Type Inference”.

 ### What is a side effect?
-A side effect is modifying a non-local or a static variable, using IO or calling another side effecting function.
+A side effect is:
+* modifying a non-local or a static variable
+* using IO
+* calling another side effecting function.

 ### What is a pure function?
 * No side effects
 * Always returns the same outputs for the same inputs

 ### What's the difference between methods and functions?
 In Scala methods and functions are different syntactially and semantically as well.